Guide to Digital Content Conversion

 Just as any type of organization, you must go where the money is.
 Even if you don’t charge for access to your content, the point of providing this high-quality information is to attract new members or customers, thus increasing revenue.
 With the emergence of smart phones, tablets and other high tech gadgets, organizations must keep up with the times and allow access to their content where their members want to access it.

 3 Types of Digital Conversion

-Since there are new gadgets coming out seemingly each day it’s hard to keep up on how your content should be delivered.
+Since there are new gadgets coming out seemingly each day, it’s hard to keep up with how your content should be delivered.
 Here are some of today’s emerging conversion methods:

-- eBooks: Members love the convenience of being able to leave their laptops at home, and simply take their iPad or Kindle Fire with them on the go.
-If tablets are popular among your membership base, converting you content into an eBook format will ensure the best viewing experience on these devices.
+- eBooks: Members love the convenience of being able to leave their laptops at home and simply take their iPad or Kindle Fire with them on the go.
+If tablets are popular among your membership base, converting your content into an eBook format will ensure the best viewing experience on these devices.

 - Digital Publishing Platforms: Chances are your association has gathered A LOT of valuable content from annual conferences and publications over the years.
-Making sure all this content is available in ONE place, makes it much easier for members to find what they are looking for quickly.
-Digital Publishing Platforms are perfect for associations with a lot of content who are looking for the best way to organize it for members.
+Making sure all this content is available in one place makes it much easier for members to find what they are looking for quickly.
+Digital publishing platforms are perfect for associations with a lot of content who are looking for the best way to organize it.

 Content Conversion Considerations

-Your number one consideration should be what devices your members using to access your association’s content.
-If you want to attract younger members, they are probably accessing information via their Kindle Fire or iPhone mobile apps.
+Your number one consideration should be what devices your members are using to access your association’s content.
+If you want to attract younger members, they are probably accessing information via their mobile devices.
 The Point: Deliver content to your members however they want it.